uhub/awesome-actionscript/README.md

 * [jcward/AS3-Worker-Compat](https://github.com/jcward/AS3-Worker-Compat) - ActionScript Worker wrapper for compatibility with pre-and-post Flash Player 11.4
 * [CatalystApps/StarlingGAFPlayer](https://github.com/CatalystApps/StarlingGAFPlayer) - Starling GAF Player is an ActionScript 3 library that allows developer easily to play back animations in GAF format using Starling framework.
 GAF is a solution that allows porting animations created in Flash Pro into an open format GAF and play back them in different popular frameworks, such as Starling, Unity3d, Cocos2d-x and other.
 * [airsdk/apm](https://github.com/airsdk/apm) - AIR Package Manager
+* [bym-refitted/backyard-monsters-refitted](https://github.com/bym-refitted/backyard-monsters-refitted) - The Backyard Monsters preservation project 🎮
 * [away3d/awayphysics-examples-fp11](https://github.com/away3d/awayphysics-examples-fp11) - Actionscript examples for use with the AwayPhysics library in Flash Player 11
 * [myflashlab/Firebase-ANE](https://github.com/myflashlab/Firebase-ANE) - Firebase ANE collection give you access to the Google Firebase project in your AdobeAir projects supported on both Android and iOS with 100% identical ActionScript API.
 * [dorianroy/Soundcloud-AS3-API](https://github.com/dorianroy/Soundcloud-AS3-API) - Universal Soundcloud API wrapper for Flash, Flex and AIR projects, written in ActionScript 3.0.
 Please report any bugs in the Issues section.
-* [bym-refitted/backyard-monsters-refitted](https://github.com/bym-refitted/backyard-monsters-refitted) - The Backyard Monsters preservation project. 🎮
 * [hydrotik/QueueLoader](https://github.com/hydrotik/QueueLoader) - QueueLoader is an easy to use  Flash Actionscript (3.0) asset loading utility with a number of features.
 * [marc-hughes/ObjectHandles](https://github.com/marc-hughes/ObjectHandles) - Actionscript / Flex 3 open source library for moving and resizing on screen objects.
 * [away3d/away3d-examples-broomstick](https://github.com/away3d/away3d-examples-broomstick) - Actionscript examples for use with the Away3D engine for Flash Player Incubator